evanw/package-json-browser-tests/README.md

 This repository is a collection of some tests for this feature.
 The tests are not necessarily comprehensive.
 But they are better than nothing.

-## Results
+## Positive Results

+These tests are expected to pass.
 Each test is considered successful if the bundle is generated without errors and if the resulting bundle runs the code `input.works = true`.

 <table>
 <tr><th>Test</th><th>browserify</th><th>webpack</th><th>esbuild</th><th>parcel</th><th>rollup</th></tr>